nikarh/reaper-remote-bandui/README.md

 This project aims to fix that by providing a mobile-first web UI that provides a way to:

 - Control playback
-- Switch between songs
+- Switch between songs (regions) and their parts (markers)
-- Mix inputs for different band members
+- Do an individual mix for each band member

 ## Repository contents